AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-3-interval-bound-propagation.md

 and margin defined in Part 2.
 Do not introduce a second toy network.
 -->

-## How can we follow every allowed version of April at once?
+## How can we follow every allowed input at once?

 <!--
 Open with the Part 2 property and its hand proof.
 The obstacle is scale: tracing